-General Counsel analysts will track the creation of new NextEra affiliates and notify the TBC Regulatory and Business Manager and General Counsel, who will consult with the CRO Director of Compliance and Ethics as needed to determine whether the new affiliates qualify as new affiliates that should be added to the list in Attachment A. The TBC Regulatory and Business Manager, working with General Counsel, will have the responsibility to update the list in Attachment A. The Regulatory and Business Manager will file or direct any required advice letters with the Energy Division.
+General Counsel analysts will track the creation of new NextEra affiliates and notify the TBC Regulatory and Business Manager and General Counsel, who will consult with the C&E Director, Ethics and Privacy as needed to determine whether the new affiliates qualify as new affiliates that should be added to the list in Attachment A. The TBC Regulatory and Business Manager, working with General Counsel, will have the responsibility to update the list in Attachment A. The Regulatory and Business Manager will file or direct any required advice letters with the Energy Division.